msoecsse/group-assignment-for-coconut-lab-observer-eckberg-hallberg-higaredajr/ReadMe.md

 * Coconut hitting the ground
 * Coconut hitting crab & ending game
 The HitEvent receives the OhCoconutsGameManager instance in its constructor.
-It will then call OhCoconutsGameManager methods that update the observers
+It will then call OhCoconutsGameManager methods that update the observers?

 ## TODO:
 * Build out the ScoreBoard, implement update() and add the JavaFX elements to the Controller